amccartney/compjour-hw/twitter-bot-memo.md

 ## Twitter bot memo

+#### So I'm still working this out -- forgot about the whole "calculation" thing.

 I want to make a bot called "Millennial facts"

 1. This bot will use the Twitter API to search for tweets with phrases like "millennials are" or "millennials like"